Colombia: Islands and Archipelagos

 Archipelagos

-Archipelago of San Andrés, Providencia and Santa Catalina (San Andrés y Providencia): This archipelago is located in the Caribbean Sea about 775 km (482 mi) northwest of mainland Colombia.
+Archipelago of San Andrés, Providencia and Santa Catalina: The Archipelago of San Andres, Providencia, and Santa Catalina is located in the Caribbean Sea about 775 km (482 mi) northwest of mainland Colombia.
 It consists of two island groups: San Andrés and Providencia; and Santa Catalina.
-San Andrés is the largest island in the archipelago and Colombia and is the central tourist hub.
+San Andrés is the largest island in the archipelago and all of Colombia and is the central tourist hub.
 It is known for its white-sand beaches, crystal-clear waters, and coral reefs.
 Providencia is a smaller island with a more laid-back atmosphere.
 It is known for its coffee plantations, rainforests, and birdlife.
 Santa Catalina is the smallest island in the archipelago.
 It is a popular destination for snorkeling and diving in the UNESCO-designated Seaflower Biosphere Reserve.

-Archipelago of Rosario and San Bernardo (Rosario y San Bernardo): This archipelago is located in the Gulf of Morrosquillo in the Caribbean Sea, about 45 km (28 mi) from Cartagena.
-It consists of 30 islands and islets, most of which are uninhabited.
+Archipelago of Rosario and San Bernardo: The Rosario and San Bernardo Islands are located in the Gulf of Morrosquillo in the Caribbean Sea, about 45 km (28 mi) from Cartagena.
+The archipelago consists of 30 islands and islets, most of which are uninhabited.
 The islands are known for their white-sand beaches, clear waters, vibrant marine life, and coral reefs.
 Santa Cruz del Islote is the most densely populated island in the world, with over 1,200 people.

 Notable Islands

-Gorgona Island (Isla Gorgona): Gorgona Island is located in the Pacific Ocean about 350 km (217 mi) west of the Colombian mainland.
+Gorgona Island: The Island of Gorgona is located in the Pacific Ocean about 350 km (217 mi) west of the Colombian mainland.
 It is a former prison island converted into a national park in 1984.
 Gorgona Island has various wildlife, including monkeys, snakes, and birds.
 The island is also a popular destination for scuba diving and snorkeling.

 Barú Island: Also near Cartagena, Barú Island is known for its beautiful beaches, particularly Playa Blanca.
 It offers a more relaxed and less crowded alternative to the beaches within the city.